 Start by strolling through the town centre

 Coming from the river, we entered the historic centre via ‘Palazzo della Pilotta’.
-This huge and dominating piazza houses the National Gallery, Teatro Farnese and 2 museums.
+This huge and dominating piazza houses the National Gallery, Teatro Farnese and two museums.
 From there, we headed south along strada Luigi Carlo Farini.

 Right in the middle of the old town, you’ll cross through Piazza Garibaldi, the historic hub of the town.
 It’s bordered by beautiful buildings, including the Governor’s Palace (Palazzo del Governatore) on one end and the church of San Pietro on another.

-Gelato at Emilia Cremeria
+A gelato at Emilia Cremeria

 Located on Luigi Carlo Farini, this gelateria was a real treat.
 I’d been googling ‘Best Gelato In Italy” (as you do) and it was on Conde Naste Traveler’s list of the best of the best.
 Here’s a link to the article.
-It was our first taste of Parma, and it was dam good.
+It was our first taste of Parma, and it was damn good.
 Gelato for lunch?
 Don’t mind if I do!
 And what else do you do in a gelateria than to take a group picture with said gelato …

 Parma Cathedral and its Baptistery